The Modern Employee One-on-One Template

 Don’t worry!
 Crafting one-on-one meetings from scratch isn’t necessary.
 We can help you optimize the time you spend together with an employee one-on-one template along with tips on how to make it work for you.

-Structuring an Employee One-on-One
+Structuring an Employee One-on-One Meeting

-As the name implies, one-on-ones are between a manager and an employee.
+s the name implies, one-on-ones are between a manager and an employee.
 With just two people in attendance, it’s easier to build trust, which is important when it comes to supporting an engaged workforce.

 Want to know more?
 Keep reading for a:

-• 1:1 Template
+- 1:1 Template

-• 1:1 Scheduling guide
+- 1:1 Scheduling guide

-• 1:1 Follow-up guide
+- 1:1 Follow-up guide

 1:1 Template

-This template is customized to meet your needs.
+This agenda template is customized to meet your needs.
 Use the questions that work and scrap the questions that don’t.
 Allow the information in the template to inspire you to add details to your meetings that you and your employees find useful.

-Download your 2023 Employee One-on-One Template for 2023
+Download your FREE Employee One-on-One Meeting Template

 1:1 Scheduling guide